Reolink - Be Prepared, Be Reolink

 This is also an essential ability of all kinds of security cameras especially for car security.
 Cameras with this function can alert you when they detect motion around your car.

-Professional security cameras are great and all, but there are situations where you can't use them for your car sometimes.
-For example, the law doesn't allow installing a security camera in public places.
+Note: Professional security camera for car are great and all, but there are situations where you can't use them for your car sometimes.
+For example, the law doesn't allow to install a security camera in public places.

 Security tips for parking your car overnight